poopatterns/poopatterns.github.io/README.md

+# About This Book

-# Book About Software Poo Patterns
+It's Live Book About Software Poo Patterns that can be found in real and popular Open Source projects.

-The life is amazing and full of Sotware Poo Patterns, some of them are Open Sourced Let's try to make Open Source effort to collect and analyze them in one place.
+Let's try to collect all of them in one place.